jest-community/vscode-jest/README.md

 ![status-bar-modes](images/status-bar-watch-coverage.png)

 <details>

 <summary>How to read coverage scheme and customize it</summary>

 In addition to the coverage summary that is shown on the top of the file, each line will be marked by its coverage status according to the coverage formatter configured.
 There are 3 types of coverage you might see in your source code, distinguished by colors:

 - "covered": if the code is covered.
-Marked as <span style="color:green">"green"</span> by default.
+Either not marked or "green" by default, depends on the formatter.
 - "not-covered": if the code is not covered.
-Marked as <span style="color:red">"red"</span> by default.
+Marked as "red" by default.
 - "partially-covered": Usually this mean the branch (such as if, switch statements) only partially tested.
-Marked as <span style="color:yellow">"yellow"</span> by default.
+Marked as "yellow" by default.
   - _Please note, istanbuljs (the library jest used to generate coverage info) reports switch branch coverage with the first "case" statement instead of the "switch" statement._

 ![coverage-screen-shot](images/coverage-screen-shot.png)